bcagan/15418RayTracerFinal/README.md

 **Platform Choice**

-GHC 2080s - If possible also run on local GPU.
+Local GPU (Tested on RTX 3070 Laptop).
 C++/CUDA - Rendering image: If possible output to window via OpenGL, if not possible (due to SSH), based on image saving from Assignment 2.
 We need to compute a lot (many rays being traced at once) of very similar protocols in parallel, CUDA seems to be the best option.

 **Schedule**